Table of Contents

 In addition, hairstyles that tug at your delicate strands and pull them tightly can add pressure on the scalp, causing traction alopecia.
 Constant hot-oil hair treatments, dyeing, perming, and other treatments that expose your scalp to chemicals can also lead to hair loss.
 Balding might persist if any scarring occurs as a result of tight hairstyles or constant salon treatments.

-How Does Red Light Therapy Help With Hair Loss?
+How Might Red Light Therapy Help With Hair Loss?

 Top-grade LED red light therapy devices deliver safe, concentrated wavelengths of natural light without ultraviolet rays, excess heat, or chemicals.
 These red and near-infrared wavelengths of light stimulate the mitochondria to reduce oxidative stress and improve circulation, allowing the body to generate more core energy to power itself.
 Improved physical functions, enhanced healing processes, and lower inflammation and pain are the effects, as demonstrated in a 2017 study.
 Exposure to light-emitting diode (LED) irradiation and low-level laser therapy also stimulates the dermal papilla cells, which play a significant role in the regulation of hair cycling and growth.